projectdiscovery/interactsh/README.md

 ## Wildcard Interaction

-to enables `wildcard` interaction for configured Interactsh domain `wildcard` flag can be used with implicit authentication protection via the `auth` flag if the `token` flag is omitted.
+To enable `wildcard` interaction for configured Interactsh domain `wildcard` flag can be used with implicit authentication protection via the `auth` flag if the `token` flag is omitted.

 ```console
 interactsh-server -domain hackwithautomation.com -wildcard